realmocean/realmocean-site/versioned_docs/version-1.6.0/providers/licensing/licensing-models/pay-per-use.md

 -   Count based: billing on the number of uses
 -   Volume based: billing on the amount of resource use

-In either case, NetLicensing keeps track of credits by a simple integer counters, stored in **`quantity`** and **`usedQuantity`** properties of each license.
+In either case, AppLicensing keeps track of credits by a simple integer counters, stored in **`quantity`** and **`usedQuantity`** properties of each license.
 You decide what actual metric to associate with the credits.

 For better adapting to various scenarios, Pay-per-Use supports two modes of operation: *pre-payment* and *post-payment*.
 The mode is decided by arguments passed to the validate call, see the validation section below for details.